archiewald/blog/_posts/2018-01-31-first-react-app.md

 # What I learned?

-* __How data flows between React components.__ Franly saying, even for such a simple app I find props based data flow not intuitive...
+* __How data flows between React components.__ Frankly saying, even for such a simple app I find props based data flow not intuitive...
 [This article](https://medium.com/dailyjs/when-do-i-know-im-ready-for-redux-f34da253c85f) shows perfectly my struggles.
 This is why I decided to learn Redux right away!

 * __How to deploy React app on github pages.__ Following [this tutorial](https://github.com/gitname/react-gh-pages) it was super easy!